 Water management is based largely on objectives and operational procedures dating back many decades and is often inflexible and unresponsive to current needs for greater water use efficiency and high crop yields.

 Charges for water use do not meet operational and maintenance costs, even though rates more than doubled in the 1970s and were again increased in the 1980s.
-Partly because of its low cost, farmers often waste water.
+Partly because of its low cost, water is often wasted by farmers.